catoaune/blog/_posts/2014-12-09-recipe-to-install-bpm-12c-chef.md

 tags: [oracle, fusion, middleware, bpm, 12c, chef, supermarket]
 ---

 Provisioning tools have change the way we create software environments: How much time we spend installing OS, databases, configuring platforms, applications?
-Now you can translate this steps into code, getting the software development benefits and challenges from into infrastructure: versioning, reuse, continuous improvement.
+Now you can translate this steps into code, getting the software development benefits and challenges into infrastructure: versioning, reuse, continuous improvement.

 In this post, I will show you how to provision Oracle SOA Suite 12c using a Chef cookbook that I created and shared it on [Chef Supermarket](http://supermarket.chef.io).